News and Knowledge

 Find out moreTeam Spotlight: Civil Litigation

-Find out moreSection 21 Notices – to scrap or not to scrap?
+Find out moreSection 21 notices scrap – to scrap or not?

-There has been much talk recently about the possibility that Section 21 Notices are to be scrapped.
+Section 21 Notices scrap- There has been much talk recently about the possibility that Section 21 Notices are to be scrapped.
 However, it is not clear if they are to be replaced with something else or if the scope of other Notices (such as a Section 8 Notice) are to be widened.
-It appears that all three main political…
+What…

 Find out moreBad Tenants – How Much Are They Costing You?

-Find out moreCivil Litigation – What is it?
+Find out moreCivil Litigation Study – What is Civil Litigation?

-ARTICLE BY JASON SOUTAR As a Sports Journalism student, my knowledge of Civil Litigation was very limited, but since starting my employment with Oakwood Solicitors I have been able to grow a better understanding of the subject.
-With the use of that experience, I will (to the best of my ability) explain just what Civil…
+As a Sports Journalism student, my knowledge of Civil Litigation was very limited, but since starting my employment with Oakwood Solicitors I have been able to grow a better understanding of the subject.
+With the use of that experience, I will (to the best of my ability) explain just what Civil Litigation is and…

 Find out moreLandlord and Tenant Dispute – Case Study